It's all about the booty!

 When you go from relaxed into your lift, you'll experience immediate form breakdown.
 This opens you up to injury depending on the weight your using.

-You have to pre-lift and create tension so your body is ready to take action.
+You have to pre-pull and create tension so your body is ready to take action.

 4. Press Into Your Feet And Get Your Hips High